EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

     -
 ### io.files.fpf

 Easy to use fprintf, with automatic formatting.
 Package: Util.IO Description: Easy to use fprintf, with automatic formatting.
-This function is similar to fprintf, but (i) open and close the file
+This function is similar to fprintf, but (i) open and close the file automaticaly; (ii) in case that format string